GB127/SJ-rando/README.md

     -> Astro randomizer: X maxspeed, Y up maxspeed, jetpack acceleration, X acceleration -> X max speed is randomized with a value of the following range: [3,4,5,6,7,8,9,10]
             - Vanilla value is 7, but actual vanilla behavior is a little bit over 3
             - This has a side effect of altering the max speed of the last level if the new maxspeed is 3-4-5.
-Vanilla maxspeed is 5.
+Vanilla X maxspeed is 5.
 The new "vanilla" value following forementionned modification is 3.
         -> Y max speed is randomized to a value of the following range: [3,4,5,6,7,8]
             - Vanilla value is 3
             - This has a side effect of altering the last level's y max speed.
 The vanilla speed in this level is 3.
 The maxpseed in the last level can go up to 5.